Welcome!

 I am Sylvia L.R.
 Schreiner (née Sylvia L. Reed).

-I am an Assistant Professor in the Linguistics Program in the English Department at George Mason University.
+I am an Associate Professor in the Linguistics Program in the English Department at George Mason University.
+I am currently the Program Director for the Linguistics PhD program.

-I am undertaking ongoing work on St. Lawrence Island Yupik in collaboration with my colleague Lane Schwartz (University of Illinois at Urbana-Champaign), funded by a 42-month NSF Documenting Endangered Languages grant: “NNA: Collaborative Research: Integrating Language Documentation and Computational Tools for Yupik, an Alaska Native Language”.
+I am undertaking ongoing work with the community of St. Lawrence Island on their language, Akuzipik, in collaboration with my colleague Lane Schwartz (University of Alaska Fairbanks).
+This work is currently funded by a 60-month NSF Faculty Early Career Development Award (CAREER) #BCS 2142340: “CAREER: Documenting temporal contrasts in an endangered language via community linguistics” and was previously funded by a 42-month NSF Documenting Endangered Languages grant: “NNA: Collaborative Research: Integrating Language Documentation and Computational Tools for Yupik, an Alaska Native Language”.
 You can read more about our project here and here.

 I run the GMU Linguistics Language Documentation Lab.
 Email me if you would like to be added to the mailing list.

 I work at the interfaces among syntax, semantics, and morphology.
-I am currently investigating topics including nominal functional structure; the morphosyntax and semantics of tense and aspect in Scottish Gaelic, Turkish, Classical Greek, and St. Lawrence Island Yupik; varieties of central and non-central coincidence; and the syntax and spatial and temporal semantics of prepositions.
+I am currently investigating topics including nominal functional structure; the morphosyntax and semantics of tense and aspect in Scottish Gaelic and St. Lawrence Island Yupik; varieties of central and non-central coincidence; and the syntax and spatial and temporal semantics of prepositions.

 I completed my Ph.D. in Linguistics at the University of Arizona in 2012.
 My dissertation focused on the semantics of grammatical aspect, with data from Scottish Gaelic and English.
 I completed my B.A. in Classical Studies at Carleton College in 2005.
 During my time at Carleton I also studied Linguistics, and I began my graduate studies in Linguistics in the fall of 2006.
 I received my M.A. in Linguistics at the University of Arizona in May 2008.
 I was previously a Visiting Assistant Professor at the University of Illinois at Urbana-Champaign and a Mellon Post-Doctoral Fellow at Wheaton College in Norton, Massachusetts.